rhyolight/numenta.org/_includes/content/faq.md

 What's the difference between your contributor license and Apache's?
 --------------------
 Not much, really.
 Here's a [diff](http://www.diffchecker.com/tas54ez4).
+We've also made a change to the contributor license that diverges from slightly from the Apache version, you can read more about it [on our blog]({{ site.baseurl }}/blog/2013/09/03/numenta-contributor-license-v1-1.html).

 What's the difference between this and your old offering?